 - The objectives of the lab and your primary hypothesis

 - A short conclusion of the overall findings and how they relate to your original hypothesis

 - The scientific concepts you learned during the lab

 Your bibliography should contain reference information for all the sources you used to write your report.
 It is formatted according to the citation style guide recommended in your lab manual or by your instructor.
 Take a look at citing sources from UWaterloo Library.
-Use RefWorks and Write-N-Cite for building your bibliography.
+Using reference management software helps you manage your citations as you write.
+Use tools such as RefWorks and Write-N-Cite for building your bibliography.

 Step 8: Put the lab report in final form.
 Revise and edit.